nebius-analytics/newanalyst/README.md

 Dear Candidate,
 Thank you for your application!

 We’re pleased to invite you to complete our test assignment.
 You are welcome to use any tools available, including AI.
-We also encourage you to try out our Nebius AI Studio — our HR team will share a $10 promo code with you
+We also encourage you to try out our Nebius AI Studio — our HR team will share a $10 promo code with you.
+Deadline is 72 hours from the moment you recieve the task.

 ## 1. Analyze the sales pipeline of a fictional organization.
 Imagine the CEO comes to you and asks, “How are our sales going?”